 Children deserve the best start possible on the road to reading, writing, and math.
 Greengate School’s Kindergarten Program helps children build proficiency and confidence in beginning reading, spelling and math skills through its carefully targeted and structured multi-sensory approach.
-Orton-Gillingham trained teachers guide and support students at each stage of their journey to reading success.
+Orton-Gillingham trained teachers guide and support students to reading success at each stage of their journey.
 Whether a child is at risk for reading difficulties or just needs an excellent foundation in reading skills, our Kindergarten Program can be an enormous advantage for success in first grade and beyond.

 The program features: